Soyan456/SFB_CD4_RNAseq/README.md

 The results table and bar plot will be saved in the same folder as the script.

 **Analysis Workflow**
-1. Filter genes of interest: Cd4, Cd8, Notch1, Thy1, Tlr4, Nod2
+1. Filter genes of interest: Cd4, Notch1, Thy1, Tlr4, Nod2
 2. Calculate mean expression for control and SFB-specific groups
-3. Determine detectability (mean expression > 1)
+3. Determine detectability (mean expression > 1) and filter
 4. Calculate fold change and log2 fold change
 5. Perform Welch’s two-sample t-test
 6. Adjust p-values using Benjamini-Hochberg correction